 Welcome to the 2017-2018 Gators Baseball page.
 Your returning coaches this year are Coach Sosa and Coach Ly.
 We have added Coach Lebeda and Coach Giannelli to the staff this year.
 Baseball tryouts Begin in January.
 Please see Coach Sosa to sign up prior to tryouts.
 You must have an Athletic Packet filled out with a signed Physical turned into the office prior to trying out.
 Tips and instruction will be provided on this page so keep checking back for more updates throughout the year.

-This page is currently being updated daily.
 This is for last year’s team and also any student wishing to join the team this year.
 This year will be our best team ever.
 We want all players to be conditioned and on point, ready to go in January as our first game will only be a month away.
 This season will feature many more games and scrimmages against local teams.

 PITCHING AND CATCHING:

 Lift the front leg straight up with some umph, basically kicking the knee almost into your chest.
 Your energy load is now close to your hands.
 Transfer the energy load down by imagine you’re on the first downward hill of a rollercoaster.
 Bend the back knee on the dip (your back shoulder can also tilt slightly) to transfer the load and use the back leg forcefully drive towards home plate.
 Your throwing arm circles down and up either on line with your body or slightly in front.
 Don’t swing your arm behind your back as that reduces velocity.
 In the power position your hand has the ball behind the ear and elbow at shoulder level.